Alexey-T/CudaText-registry/readme.txt

-List of addons for CudaText, as URLs
+List of addons for CudaText